Show all 12 images

 After a well-deserved break in one of the cosy restaurants in St. Antönien, Postbuses drive to Küblis.
 There you can take the Rhaetian Railway back to Klosters-Dorf.

 The ski and snowshoe routes are to be understood as general directions.
 Depending on the conditions, ascent and descent routes must be adapted.
-No guarantee can be given for the correctness, completeness and timeliness of the information.
+No guarantee can be given for the accuracy, completeness and timeliness of the information.

 Responsible for this content Destination Davos Klosters.